luke199629/smogg/README.md

 ## Usage or Goal
-* Allow other people to have a sense of haze
+* Allow other people to have a sense of smog
-* Understand the crucial problem of haze existing in China cities
+* Understand the crucial problem of smog existing in China cities

 ## BUILD/INSTALLATION INSTRUCTIONS
 * You need to have installed npm, ruby, compass and grunt as well.